 Additional waste capacity

-If you do have extra waste, the first step is to check you are recycling everything possible, including food waste.
+1. Check you are recycling everything possible, including food waste.
 Food waste makes up on average 27% of the black bin, so recycling this frees up lots of room in your bin.